-it causes delays in speech and language skills
+· It causes speech and language deficits.

-When Should Hearing-Impaired Children Get Treatment?
+When Should Children With Hearing Loss Receive Treatment?

 Children as young as four weeks old can be fit with hearing aids and hearing assistive technology systems.